Recipe - My ULTIMATE Crunchy On The Outside, Gooey In The Centre Chocolate Chip Cookies

 Notes

-These cookies are just the BESTEST.
+These cookies are just the BEST.
 Chunky, with a gooey centre and crunchy outside.
 I have baked this cookie recipe more times than any other (except for my brownies, of course) and they haven't let me down yet.